pvlib/pvlib-python/docs/sphinx/source/user_guide/extras/nomenclature.rst

     albedo
         Ratio of reflected solar irradiance to global horizontal irradiance [unitless]

+    aod
+        aerosol optical depth.
+Measure of aerosols (e.g., smoke particles, desert dust) distributed within a column of air from the instrument (Earth's surface) to the top of the atmosphere. [unitless]

     aoi
         Angle of incidence.
 Angle between the surface normal vector and the vector pointing towards the sun's center. [°]